briefercloud/layerform/README.md

 In addition to saving costs by reusing infrastructure, Layerform allows you to automatically track costs for each layer instance.

 When applying layers, Layerform will automatically tag the resources it creates with the actual name assigned to the layer instance.
-If you have `production` and `development` base layers, for example, each of those two will contain the tag `layerform_name` with their respective names.
+If you have `production` and `development` base layers, for example, each of those two will contain the tags `layerform_layer_name` and `layerform_layer_instance` with their respective names.

-Then, each resource on top of those base layers will include `layerform_base_name` with its respective base layer.
-For example, if multiple developers are spinning up resources on top of the `development` base layer, their own resources will contain a `layerform_base_name` tag whose value is `development`.

 That way, Layerform can recursively traverse layers' resources to collect cost management information.
 Consequently, it will be able to tell the cost of your whole `production` and `development` layers, as well as an aggregate cost report of everything on top of those layers.